Do you keep backups of my files?

 Although we use and test our backup system regularly and consider it reliable, technical problems could prevent us from being able to restore any particular backup listed in your control panel.
 And of course, we may not have data from the particular moment you want to restore.

-Even worse: although we’ve been in this business a long time and expect to be here far longer, we regularly hear horror stories from customers of other hosting companies who had no backups when the other company suddenly went out of business.
+Even worse: although we’ve been in this business a long time and expect to be here much longer, we regularly hear horror stories from customers of other hosting companies who had no backups when the other company suddenly went out of business.
 You don’t want to be one of those people if something unimaginable happens to us.